 Gravens’ community service was expansive.
 He was past-president of the Saint Ignatius Alumni Association; a supporter of the school’s capital and annual giving campaigns; and an original committee member of both the Bellarmine Luncheon and the Athletic Hall of Fame.
 He was also a member of the Cleveland Committee of the Paul Lammermeier ’57 Foundation, which supports Lammermeier’s work with homeless children in Lima, Peru.

 In recognition of his contributions, Gravens received the Saint Ignatius Founders' Award in 1983 and the Bellarmine Award in 2009.

 "It's very impressive to win both awards," classmate Jim Gesing '69 said.
-Gesing and Gravens began their 55-year long friendship before their days at Saint Ignatius High School when they were classmates in the eighth grade at St. Angela Merici.
+Gesing and Gravens began their 55-year long friendship before their days at Saint Ignatius High School when they were classmates at St. Angela Merici.
 "We were in each other's wedding parties," Gesing said.
 "He was the Godfather to my son Jim '88.

 Not only was Gravens committed to his Alma Mater, but he was heavily involved with the alma maters of his daughters as well, including Magnificat High School and St. Angela Merici.

 Gesing says, "Terry did more for people in his 69 years of life than anyone could do if they lived to be 100."

 If you would like to make a gift to the Saint Ignatius High School Annual Fund in honor of Gravens, please visit www.ignatius.edu/give_now